rocky-linux/documentation/docs/books/web_services/05-load-balancer-proxies.md

 }
 ```

 * **vcl_recv**: This routine is called before the request is sent to the backend.
-In this routine, you can modify HTTP headers, cookies, choose the backend, etc. See actions `set req`..
+In this routine, you can modify HTTP headers, cookies, choose the backend, etc. See actions `set req`.
 * **vcl_backend_response**: This routine is called after reception of the backend response (`beresp` means BackEnd RESPonse).
 See `set bereq.` and `set beresp.` actions.
 * **vcl_deliver**: This routine is useful for modifying Varnish output.
 If you need to modify the final object (add or remove a header, etc.), you can do so in `vcl_deliver`.